 It’s important to remember that before you apply for a credit card, you should know where your credit score stands so you can apply for cards for which you’re most likely to qualify.
 You can see two of your credit scores for free every month on Credit.com.

-At publishing time, the American Express Platinum card is offered through Credit.com product pages, and Credit.com may be compensated if our users apply and ultimately sign up for this card.
+At publishing time, American Express Platinum is offered through Credit.com product pages, and Credit.com may be compensated if our users apply and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.